Salvatore Miceli

-Salvatore Miceli ([salvaˈtoːre miˈtʃɛːli]; born April 12, 1946 in Salemi) is a member of the Sicilian Mafia.
+Salvatore Miceli ([salvaˈtoːre miˈtʃɛːli]; born 12 April 1946, in Salemi) is a member of the Sicilian Mafia.
 He was on the "Most wanted list" of the Italian Ministry of the Interior from 2001 until his arrest in Venezuela in June 2009.
 Some Mafia turncoats (pentiti) referred to Miceli as the Minister of Foreign Affairs, due to his frequent trips abroad.
 Others called him "the chicken that lays golden eggs", referring to his lucrative drug business.

 Drug trafficker

 Miceli was born in Salemi, Italy, in the province of Trapani.
 He was the grandson of the notorious heroin trafficker Salvatore Zizzo.
 Together with Roberto Pannunzi, he is considered to be the intermediary between the Mafia and the Calabrian 'Ndrangheta clans with Colombian cocaine cartels.
 The two had met when they were living in Toronto, Ontario, Canada in the 1960s and 1970s.
-The became close friends and Pannunzi became the godfather of Miceli's first born.
+They became close friends and Pannunzi became the godfather of Miceli's firstborn.
 The relation between the Calabrian and the Sicilian mafioso also was very useful for drug trafficking.